Minimally Factorizing the Provenance of Self-join Free Conjunctive Queries: ILP Formulation for

 From the set of table prefixes $\PVF$, we then create the set of prefix variables $\PV$, one for each table prefix and each witness $\w \in W$, and define their prefix constraints.
 The prefix constraints necessary for witness $\w_1=(x_1,y_1,z_1,u_1)$ are as follows:

 The prefix constraints for witness $\w_2=(x_1,y_1,z_1,u_2)$ are:

 Notice that we have 12 constraints (one for each pair of witness and table prefix), yet only 8 distinct prefix variables due to common prefixes across the two witnesses (which intuitively enables shorter factorizations).
+For this query, for every witness, there are $6$ prefix variables in the objective (some of which are used by multiple witnesses), $1$ Query Plan constraint, and $6$ Prefix constraints.

 Finally, we define the objective to minimize the weighted sum of all 8 prefix variables in $PV$ (here all weights are 1):